-Unless a Wildfire and Response Activity, Category B Dischargers shall submit an NOI for enrollment under this General Order at least 45 days before any planned project activity.
+Unless an Urgent Response Activity, Category B Dischargers shall submit an NOI for enrollment under this General Order at least 45 days before any planned project activity.

-Wildfire and Response Dischargers shall submit an NOI within thirty (30) days of initiating the activity.
+Urgent Response Activity Dischargers shall submit an NOI within thirty (30) days of initiating the activity.

-The NOI shall describe all proposed direct project impacts and project design steps taken to first avoid, and then minimize, impacts to waters of the state to the maximum extent practicable including threatened waste discharges.
+The NOI shall describe all proposed direct project impacts and project design steps taken to first avoid, and then minimize, impacts to waters of the state to the maximum extent practicable.
 The NOI shall also include a delineation of impact sites where construction activities include impacts to or work within waters of the state.
-The NOI must provide all applicable information requested in Attachments A1 and A2.
-The NOI must be provided on the NOI form found in Attachment A1 until an electronic application form is available on the State Water Board’s webpage, at which time electronic submission will be required.
+The NOI must provide all applicable information requested in Attachments B1 and B2.
+The NOI must be provided on the NOI form found in Attachment B1 until an electronic application form is available on the State Water Board’s webpage, at which time electronic submission will be required.

 Notice of Intent Review Process: